runpod/docs/docs/serverless/endpoints/overview.md

 Endpoints are the foundation of RunPod Serverless, serving as the gateway for deploying and managing your Serverless workers.
 They provide a consistent API interface that allows your applications to interact with powerful computational resources on demand.

+Whether you're processing large datasets, running AI inference, or performing compute-intensive tasks, endpoints give you the flexibility to deploy and scale your workloads.

 ## What are endpoints?

-RunPod endpoints are REST APIs that execute your code in response to HTTP requests.
-Each endpoint provides a unique URL for sending requests.
-They manage the lifecycle of Serverless workers, handle job queuing, execution, and result delivery.
+RunPod endpoints are RESTful APIs that accept HTTP requests, execute your code, and return the result via HTTP response.
+Each endpoint provides a unique URL and abstracts away the complexity of managing infrastructure.
+Behind the scenes, RunPod handles the entire lifecycle of Serverless workers, including job queuing, execution, and result delivery, so you can focus on your code, not the infrastructure.

-Whether you're processing large datasets, running AI inference, or performing compute-intensive tasks, endpoints give you the flexibility to deploy and scale your workloads without managing infrastructure.

 ## Key features